Somerton station

 Somerton station is a station along the SEPTA West Trenton Line to Ewing, New Jersey.
 It is located at Bustleton and Philmont Avenues in the Somerton neighborhood of Philadelphia, Pennsylvania.
 In FY 2013, Somerton station had a weekday average of 676 boardings and 714 alightings.
 The station has off-street parking and a ticket office.
-There is also a handicapped-accessible platform.
+There is also a handicapped-accessible platform for people who need it.

 Station layout

 Somerton has two low-level side platforms with a mini high-level platform.